Are you a high school or college student

 We are hiring production interns for our 2018 Season on a seasonal or per-show basis.
 Interns will either be paid a small stipend or participate in an extended acting masterclass led by NCP ensemble members.
 Interns will assist the Stage Manager, Production Manager, and Director in multiple areas of the production such as: light/sound board operating, run crew, properties management, quick changes, construction, scenic painting, and overall production organization.

-If you are interested in applying to be a 2018 Season Intern, please fill out the form below and email a theatre experience resume with the subject line: 2018 Season Internship, to Production Manager, Ryan Maloney at Ryan@newcityplayers.org
+If you are interested in applying to be a 2018 Season Intern, please fill out the form below and email a theatre experience resume with the subject line: 2018 Season Internship, to Associate Artistic Director, Ryan Maloney at Ryan@newcityplayers.org

 Producing Artistic Director, Tim Davis, had the chance to sit down with Jesse Veliz, our first ever New City Players intern, and chat about his time with us in 2016.
 Jesse was an integral part of making our shows happen that season and is currently pursing theatre at Florida Atlantic University.
 Check out their conversation below:

 "It's a lot of fun, you guys are awesome people, and I have a feeling that New City Players is going to make a lasting impact."